Royal Yugoslav Navy: Prior to the April 1941 invasion

 On the eve of the German-led Axis invasion of Yugoslavia, the KM comprised 41 combatant ships and 19 auxiliaries, effectively divided into ships capable of offensive and defensive tasks, and ships intended for peacetime training, logistics and minelaying tasks.
 The former category included Dubrovnik, the three Beograd-class destroyers (although Ljubljana was in dry dock being repaired), the four submarines, eight Orjen-class MTBs and two Uskok-class MTBs.
 Of the submarines, only the two French-built ones were considered fully combat-ready.
 The latter category consisted of Dalmacija, six Galeb-class minelayers, six 250t-class torpedo boats, five Malinska-class minelayers, and the training and auxiliary ships Jadran, Zmaj, Hvar and Sitnica.
 The Maritime Air Force consisted of 150 seaplanes, of which 120 were combat-capable, the remainder being training aircraft.
 The combat aircraft were mainly Do 22s, Do Js and Do D types.
 Although torpedo-capable aircraft were in service, no air-launched torpedoes were available.

-There were significant weaknesses in the KM prior to the invasion.
+There were significant command and control weaknesses in the KM prior to the invasion.
 One was the failure to subordinate the Naval Surveillance Command to respective sectors of Naval Coastal Command, and another was giving responsibility for two sectors of Naval Coastal Command to what were essentially training establishments.